What run group should I choose?

 For all experience levels, patience, courtesy and respect towards fellow drivers are expected and required.

-Novice-Instructed: This is the group for drivers starting out through their first 4 events (+/-).
-Even with a long street driving history, autocross events, and even some Lemons or Chumpcar experience, if you have not driven in a HPDE environment with a certified instructor, this is what you should register for.
+Novice-Instructed: This is the group for drivers starting out through their first 4 weekend events (+/-).
+Even with a long street driving history, autocross events, and even some Lemons or Champcar experience, if you have not driven in a HPDE environment with a certified instructor, this is what you should register for.
 Passing is allowed on the straights with a point by.

-Novice-Solo: Typically for drivers with 4-6 (+/-) events that have had an instructor in their prior events.
+Novice-Solo: Typically for drivers with 4-6 (+/-) weekend events that have had an instructor in their prior events.
 Novice-Solo is on track at the same time as Novice-Instructed.
 Passing is allowed on the straights with a point by.

-Intermediate 1: Drivers in this group are solo approved and have completed 6 (+/-) or more events and are ready to move out of the Novice group.
+Intermediate 1: Drivers in this group are solo approved and have completed 6 (+/-) or more weekend events and are ready to move out of the Novice group.
 At this stage drivers know the driving line around the track, can drive it with relative consistency and have great awareness of corner stations, flags and other cars on track.
 Passing is allowed on the straights with a point by.

-Intermediate 2: Drivers in this group have completed 13 (+/-) or more events.
+Intermediate 2: Drivers in this group have completed 13 (+/-) or more weekend events.
 At this stage drivers have excellent awareness, can always maintain their line and are ready to pass and be passed anywhere on the track.
 In this group drivers are working on heel/toe downshifting, threshold braking, apex speed and developing into advanced drivers.
 Passing is allowed anywhere with a point by.

-Advanced: Drivers with 25+ events.
+Advanced: Drivers with 25+ weekend events.
 At this stage it is all about not being in the way because your skills match those on track with you.
 It is expected that drivers in advanced not be an impediment to other cars on track.
 Passing is allowed anywhere with a point by.
 Hallmarks of an advanced driver include the following:

 Thanks for reading and we hope you agree with our ideas regarding driver classification.